-When I set out to make this, I thought I won’t have time to allow fermentation.
-However things got changed and I finally made it after a long period of fermentation.
-The final fried bread was tasting little sour with yeast presence and the sweetness of icing sugar was great to indulge in.
+When I set out to make this, I thought I won't have time to allow fermentation.
+However, things got changed and I finally made it after a long period of fermentation.
+The final fried bread was tasting a little sour with yeast presence and the sweetness of icing sugar was great to indulge in.

 Initial idea was to make at least one savory bread as all it requires is to stuff the bread with feta cheese and deep fry.
 I couldn't do it in the end and only the sugar sprinkled bread was made.
 I used this recipe to make this version and I only made with 1 cup of flour, with the recipes 3 cups of flour will yield more than what one can handle.

 Mekitsi (Bulgarian Fried Dough)

 1 yeast packet or 2 1/4 teaspoon yeast (I used instant yeast)

 Warm water - 1/8 cup

 Oi for deep frying